-Teaching at the University began in April 1899 and 115 students enrolled in the first year.
+The University was founded in 1897 and teaching began in April 1899 with 115 students enrolled in the first year.

-Research at Victoria began in 1899 following the arrival of the University’s four pioneering Professors—Thomas Easterfield, Hugh Mackenzie, Richard Maclaurin and John Rankine Brown.
+Research at Victoria University of Wellington began in 1899 following the arrival of the University’s four pioneering Professors—Thomas Easterfield, Hugh Mackenzie, Richard Maclaurin and John Rankine Brown.

 In 1904, the first stage of what is today known as the Hunter Building was begun, and the building was opened in 1906 by the Governor of New Zealand, Lord Plunket.